chrismochinski/weekend-jquery-server-calculator-public/INSTRUCTIONS.md

 - Convert the interface to look and behave like a calculator as shown below.

-  *Interfaces that mirror real world objects are often more intuitive and self-explanatory for users.*
+  *Interfaces that mirror real world objects are often more intuitive and self-explanatory for users.NP

 ---
 ![calculator interface](images/stretchGoal_interface.gif)